 Follow the Yellow Boat Road

 Finally, I would be remiss if I didn’t mention the good work of Rob Pennicott, Mick Souter and their cameraman Zorro Gamarnik.
-After my three-hour eco-adventure cruise, I have a renewed appreciate for their 2011 endeavour: the first-ever circumnavigation of Australia in an outboard-driven boat.
-Between June 2nd and September 11th, they travelled around the entire cost of Australia… in two dinghies!
+After my three-hour eco-adventure cruise, I have a renewed appreciation for their 2011 endeavour: the first-ever circumnavigation of Australia in an outboard-driven boat.
+Between June 2 and September 11, they travelled around the entire cost of Australia.
+In two dinghies!